m-redding/FinalizingProposal/final-sp-proposal.md

 - The streaming functionality should be contained in a dedicated client type; the `EventHubProducerClient` API should not be made more complicated by supporting two significantly different sets of publishing semantics and guarantees.

-- Streaming support requires a stateful client for each partition or partition key used, since partition assignment will be dynamic, resource cost won't be known at the creation of the producer

 - Similar to other Event Hubs client types, the streaming producer has a single connection with the Event Hubs service.
 This allows developers to better anticipate and control resource use and understand scalability in order to meet their application's throughput needs